dfki-asr/xengine/README.md

-# xengine: Optimal Tensor Rematerialization for Neural Networks in Heterogeneous Environments
+# XEngine: Optimal Tensor Rematerialization for Neural Networks in Heterogeneous Environments

 XEngine is a Mixed Integer Quadratic Programming approach that schedules network operators onto heterogeneous devices in low memory environments by determining checkpoints and recomputations of tensors for Deep Learning Networks.